StackExchange/Stacks/adrs/0005-spacing-units.md

 ## Issue

-We should define scales for anything that will take them (line-height, spacing/sizing, colors, radii, weights, animation) using with custom properties so we can ease the task of making broad alterations and provide an inlet to creating an API to expose to consumers if we see fit.
+We should define scales for anything that will take them (line-height, spacing/sizing, colors, radii, weights, animation) using custom properties so we can ease the task of making broad alterations and provide an inlet to creating an API to expose to consumers if we see fit.
 For a bonus, this has the potential for greater ease of choice and customization is of our UI _by the user_, which is an accessibility [best](https://www.markettailor.io/blog/role-of-personalization-in-increasing-website-accessibility) [practice](https://www.getstark.co/blog/why-personalization-is-key-to-your-accessibility-toolbox).

 ## Decision